otam-mato/aws_site-to-site_vpn/README.md

    - Provide a name for the Customer Gateway.
    - Enter the public IP address of your on-premises router or firewall.
    - Select the BGP ASN (if using dynamic routing), or leave it blank for static routing.
-   - Click "Create Customer Gateway."
+   - Click "Create Customer Gateway."<br>
    ![image](https://hackmd.io/_uploads/HJvNHmPHC.png)

 ### Step 3: Set Up the VPN Connection